Ye-D/PaperNotes-MPC/README.md

 # PaperNotes-MPC
-Paper Notes in MPC with Applications to PPML
+Paper Notes in MPC with Applications to PPML.

+Any questions can be proposed in issues, or emailing me.

+Thank You!